Risk vs Customer Experience, a battle as old as time…

-For Life Insurers, one question on the application is responsible for over $3.4 BILLION in premium loss per year. *Cough* I’ll let you guess which question that is *cough*.
+Take life insurance for example.
+One single question is responsible for over $3.4 BILLION in premium loss per year.

-This level of premium leakage is impacting the bottom line of 100% of insurance carriers.
+This level of non-disclosure and premium leakage is impacting the bottom line of 100% of insurance carriers.

 How to Deliver a Dynamic Experience Without Sacrificing Security